-I. Registered student organizations must receive prior approval from the SAE office for any sales activity.
+- I. Registered student organizations must receive prior approval from the SAE office for any sales activity. - a.

-- a.
 Tables may be reserved in the University Center second floor.
 Reservations are taken by the staff at the Information Desk. - b.
 Tables may be reserved outside of Lee Hall on a first-come/first served basis.
 Reservations require the completion of an Event Application Form which may be found on the SAE website.
 The information will be forwarded to the Events Office for final approval. - c.
-Tables may be reserved for the second-floor entrance area (off Ball Circle) on a first-come/first served basis. (see "b." above)

-II.
-Individual students seeking to sell products, food, etc. must following the off-campus vendor guidelines (below).

-III.
-Off-Campus Vendors may reserve space through the UMW Bookstore.
-The retail operations manager will complete the space reservation request.
+Tables may be reserved for the second-floor entrance area (off Ball Circle) on a first-come/first served basis. (see "b." above) - II.
+Individual students seeking to sell products, food, etc. must following the off-campus vendor guidelines (below). - III.
+Off-campus Vendors may reserve space through the EagleOne card office.
+The Off Campus Merchant manager will complete space reservation requests. - IV.

-IV.
 Off-Campus groups wishing to distribute information may reserve space through the Events Office, 307 GW Hall.
 They will be assigned a specific area and will be directed not to approach students, but to allow students to express interest by approaching them.